 banana,apple,pear,etc. You can operate on that dataframe anywhere in Hex— reshape it in a Python cell, query it using dataframe SQL, visualize it in a Chart cell, etc.

 In query mode, SQL cells return only a 100 row preview of the result set alongside a "query" object that serves as a pointer to the complete result set.
 The complete result set does not leave the warehouse or database, which makes this mode far superior to dataframe mode when working with large datasets.
-Waiting for a 100 million row query result to stream into Hex in dataframe mode could take minutes, or crash the notebook; If you're going to continue operating on and aggregating the data, you may as well leave it in the warehouse and just return a query that you can reference in subsequent chained SQL queries.
+Waiting for a 100 million row query result to stream into Hex in dataframe mode could take minutes, or crash the notebook; If you're going to continue operating on and aggregating the data, you may as well leave it in the warehouse and just return a query that you can reference in subsequent chained SQL queries, pivot cells and filter cells.

 Hex also lets you write dataframe SQL against any dataframe in the project, including the results of previous SQL Cells.